moment/momentjs.com/docs/moment/04-displaying/06-calendar-time.md

     sameElse: 'DD/MM/YYYY'
 });
 ```
-`sameElse` is used as the format when the moment is more than a week away from the `referenceTime`
+`sameElse` is used as the format when the moment is more than a week away from the `referenceDay`

 **Note:** From version **2.14.0** the formats argument to calendar can be
 a callback that is executed within the moment context with a single argument